tnkteja/fss16ntadiko/read/5/Readme.md

    6. **Future Work :**

 iv.
-  1. The paper could have considered the source code files associated with bug reports and used them to improve the accuracy.

-  2. Although the training sets were enough for the model, date sets over more time frame would have been improved the accuracy of model prediction.

-  3.
+  1. The duplicates in the data set is quite low, the authors  could have chosen a good data, which has sufficient number of duplicates, making the learners more tuned for after training.